chaotic-enigma/Runway_Management_System/README.md

 * Upload the RWS.ino code in the Board.
 * Test its functionality by moving any object (in our case it is a plane) near UltraSonic sensor.
 * Here, the UltraSonic is deployed to measure the distance between plane and the ground, distance numerals are displayed on the screen in rounded figures namely, **50**, **40**, **30**, **20**, **Approaching Minimum** and **Successful**.
-* We will cross the land of the flight by contacting plane via BlueTooth.
+* We will cross-check the land of the flight by contacting plane via BlueTooth.
 * If it is **Successful**?, a green LED glows.
-[Actually we are passing on some queries regarding landing of the flight by an Android app called **AMR Voice**.]
+(Actually we are passing on some queries regarding landing of the flight by an Android app called **AMR Voice**).
 * Buzzer is beeped if there are any climatic fluctuations during landing and hence it is defered.

 ## Important Validations